COBWEB-DEVELOPERS-2024/Cobweb-JavaScript-Implementation/README.md

 This Implementation will include all features of COBWEB 2.0, which simulates the interactions and behaviours of agents within a dynamic environment.
 By allowing users to customize agents, resources and environmental factors, COBWEB is used to study emergent behaviours (eg. Prisoner's Dilemma) and other system dynamics in fields including health science, economics, ecology, etc.

+# **Tech stack**
+Backend: NodeJS / Postgress DB to store users and their simulations, results
+Frontend: NextJS / WebGL to run shaders.
+Possibly WASM for running simulations

 ## **COBWEB 2.0 Guide:**